anyc/steam-overlay/README.md

 steam-overlay
 =============

-Gentoo overlay for Valve's Steam client and Steam-based games
+Gentoo overlay for Valve's Steam client and Steam-based games.
+Stable ebuilds are also transferred to [Gamerlay overlay](http://dev.gentoo.org/~mrpouet/pub/gamerlay/main_page.xml).

 Using the overlay
 -----------------